minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 ### Requests / Ideas For Mods.

 * Topics must be either a request or an idea for a mod
-* Topics must state the idea for the mod in the post
+* All requests must have an idea associated with them.
+Topics requesting a mod be created without also including the idea are not allowed
 * Posting "there is a mod for this" is not allowed unless the mod is linked in the post

 ### Modification Development